 Articles submitted to this thematic series will be evaluated by this journal's team of editors.
 If you have any questions, please contact Philipp Olbrich, University of Groningen, Netherlands.

 Authors benefit from the usual advantages of open access publication:

 - Rapid publication: Online submission, electronic peer review and production make the process of publishing your article simple and efficient

 - High visibility and international readership in your field: Open access publication ensures high visibility and maximum exposure for your work - anyone with online access can read your article

 - No space constraints: Publishing online means unlimited space for figures, extensive data and video footage

 - Authors retain copyright, licensing the article under a Creative Commons license: articles can be freely redistributed and reused as long as the article is correctly attributed

-Sign up to article alerts to keep updated on articles published in Journal of International Humanitarian Action - including articles published in this collection!
+Sign up for article alerts and news from this journal to keep updated on articles published in Journal of International Humanitarian Action - including articles published in this collection!

 The Journal of International Humanitarian Action is associated with the Network On Humanitarian Action (NOHA).